TwilioDevEd/airtng-flask/README.md

 ## Meta

 * No warranty expressed or implied.
 Software is as is.
 Diggity.
+* The CodeExchange repository can be found [here](https://github.com/twilio-labs/code-exchange/).
 * [MIT License](http://www.opensource.org/licenses/mit-license.html)
 * Lovingly crafted by Twilio Developer Education.